-Forest thinning and fuel reduction with saws, helicopters, log trucks, and pile burns go a long way to re-establish desired forest conditions.
+Forest thinning and fuel reduction go a long way to re-establish desired forest conditions.
 It reduces the risk of severe wildfire, promotes forest resilience in the face of climate change, and sets the stage for the return of needed fire.
 Once treated, these forests vastly improve prospects for effective fire management, and open the curtain on the next act, bringing back good fire.
 AFR scientists and land managers will increase the use of controlled burns to restore and maintain forests and a more natural, beneficial fire regime.